Resources About Legalism in Christianity

 The book of Galatians is about the freedom believers have in Christ.
 Pastor Wiersbe reminds us that we are saved by grace alone.
 The Christian life must be lived the same way it started—by grace.
 Lay hold of the freedom Christ has given us!

 Our attitude toward the Old Testament law determines are attitude toward authority in general.

 If you are a member of the Catholic Church you are welcome among us.
 About 20% of all of our members were raised in the Catholic Church.
 However, the canonization of two popes this past week does give me an opportunity to point out one of several major differences between us and Roman Catholicism.
 The Bible clearly and repeatedly teaches that all believers in Christ are “saints” (1 Corinthians 1:2; Ephesians 1:1; Philippians 1:1 etc).
-But in the early centuries when the idea arose that salvation was not a free gift given to those who believe … Read More >
+But in the early centuries when the idea arose that salvation was not a free gift given to those who believe the Gospel, but rather … Read More >